james-cc/node-zwave-js/packages/core/core.api.md

 // Warnings were encountered during analysis:
 //
-// src/security/Manager2.ts:118:79 - (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
+// src/qr/definitions.ts:63:3 - (ae-unresolved-link) The @link reference could not be resolved: The package "@zwave-js/core" does not have an export "requestedSecurityClasses"
-// src/security/Manager2.ts:118:98 - (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
+// src/security/Manager2.ts:121:79 - (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
-// src/security/QR.ts:100:3 - (ae-unresolved-link) The @link reference could not be resolved: The package "@zwave-js/core" does not have an export "requestedSecurityClasses"
+// src/security/Manager2.ts:121:98 - (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag

 // (No @packageDocumentation comment for this package)